Medical FAQ Back to Top ↑

 SilkPeel™ is exclusively offered through facilities with medical directors on staff, and isn’t available at a typical day spa or salon.
 The procedure is non-invasive and even soothing; delivering the results you want without harsh chemicals or uncomfortable treatments.
 When you get a SilkPeel™, you won’t have any downtime, and don’t have to worry about dealing with irritated or inflamed skin.
 Within about 30 minutes, SilkPeel’s wet exfoliation leaves your skin silky smooth, hydrated, bright, and full of the youthful, healthy glow that we all desire.

 Men and women alike can now make unwanted facial or body hair a thing of the past and forget about painful waxing, electrolysis and razors.
 The Light Sheer hair removal system delivers 21st century technology for the treatment of this distressing problem.
 The Light Sheer system presents a revolution in hair removal.
 Using technology beyond that of other lasers, the Light Sheer can disable hundreds of hair follicles in less than one second.
-The procedure is computer-guided and promises permanent hair reduction.
 An 800 nm high-power, long pulsed diode laser with contact cooling provides safe and effective reduction of pigmented hair in patients with a variety of skin types.